ifrahm230/retail-sales-analytics-capstone/README.md

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site
+- The dataset visuals were created with Power Bi and python notebooks
-- The images used for the gallery page were taken from this other open-source site
+- The images and icon used in the documentation were sourced from open-source and educational resources.

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+* Thanks to Mo and Emma for supporting me to complete this project.

+## Project Summary
+This project provided valuable hands-on experice in data cleaning, exploratory analysis and dashboard creation.
+Despite techinical delays , the key objectives were achieved - developing insights into sales, trends, category performance and regional patterns while strengthening practical Power BI and Python skills.